melboo/Parsons-Bootcamp-Web/Day 2/README.md

     - notice no spaces between the attribute name, `=` and `“”`
     - value can be multiple properties such as used by inline CSS, eg: `style="background-color:#FFF;"`
   - right bracket to close `>`

-- most tags need to be closed. some are self closing.

-- tags can be nested within each other.
-We indent nested tags to make our code more 'human readable.'

-- a browser will render our html and apply really boring default styles without assigning it any CSS.

 ## the most common tags